AUD/USD Forecast Oct. 5-9 - Aussie rebounds, RBA hints at rate cut | Forex Crunch

 In Australia, Building Starts fell by 1.6%, after a sharp gain of 12.0% beforehand.
 Retail Sales were upwardly revised to 4.0%, from the initial reading of -4.2%.
 This figure disappointed, as the forecast stood at +3.2 percent.
 China’s Manufacturing PMI rose slightly to 51.5, up from 50.5 points.
 The neutral 50-level separates contraction from expansion.

-The week started on a positive note, as the Conference Board Consumer Confidence jumped to 101.8 in September, up from 86.3.
+The week started on a positive note in the US, as the Conference Board Consumer Confidence jumped to 101.8 in September, up from 86.3.
 This easily beat the forecast of 90.0 points.
 Third-estimate GDP for the second quarter was upwardly revised to 31.4%, up from 31.7%.
 On the manufacturing front, the ISM Manufacturing PMI remained well in expansionary territory, with a reading of 55.4 points, down slightly from 56.0.
 The neutral 50-mark separates contraction from expansion.

 Job growth slowed sharply in September, as Nonfarm Payrolls fell to 661 thousand, down from 1.37 million beforehand.
 This was much weaker than the estimate of 900 thousand.
 Wage growth dropped from 0.4% to 0.1%, missing the forecast of 0.5%.